 Statisticians present the findings from their analyses and discuss the data’s limitations to prevent inaccurate conclusions from being drawn.
 They may present written reports, tables, charts, and graphs to other team members and to clients.
 Statisticians also recommend how to improve the design of future surveys or experiments.

-Statisticians work in many fields, such as education, marketing, psychology, sports, or any other field that requires collection and analysis of data.
+Statisticians work in many fields, such as education, marketing, psychology, sports, or any other field that requires the collection and analysis of data.
 In particular, government, healthcare, and research and development companies employ many statisticians.

 Research and development.
 Statisticians design experiments for product testing and development.
 For instance, they may help design experiments to see how car engines perform when exposed to extreme weather conditions.
 Statisticians may also help develop marketing strategies and prices for consumer goods.

 Statisticians often collaborate with other occupations in the design and conduct of the research.

 Some people with a degree in statistics or who collect and analyze statistical data may not be formally known as statisticians.
 Instead, they may work in related fields and professions.
 In some industries, for example, they may be known as quantitative analysts, market research analysts, data analysts, or data scientists.